-Ross is an associate solicitor specialising in personal injury.
+Ross is a partner specialising in personal injury.

 Ross has worked exclusively in the field of personal injury law since 2003.

 You're an absolute credit to your company, impeccable efficiency with a quite evident touch of class.